pulumi/docs/quickstart/reading.md

 program in the working directory.
 Multiple environments can be managed in a single program directory, and you can see all environments with `pulumi env ls`.

 Each environment has an associated set of __config__.
 The config is a set of key value pairs which are available to your Pulumi program.

-The running application can be __updated__, combining the current config with the current version of the program in the working directory and dploying those updates into the running application - updating any necessary infrastructure and deploying any new code or resources into the application.
+The running application can be __updated__, combining the current config with the current version of the program in the working directory and deploying those updates into the running application - updating any necessary infrastructure and deploying any new code or resources into the application.

 An update can be __previewed__, displaying a summary of the expected changes that will be made during an update operation based on the current state of the program and config.
-This preview is a convervative summary - it will include updates which may not need to be made depending on the results of applying some of the changes to the target infrastructure.
+This preview is a conservative summary - it will include updates which may not need to be made depending on the results of applying some of the changes to the target infrastructure.

 ```
 Usage: